 Final questions / certificates / feedback & farewell

-You can read about using prescription antibiotics, Diamox (for high altitude) or strong pain killers in text books but the problem remains of how to obtain these supplies, how to use them appropriately and your legal position.
+You can read about using prescription antibiotics, acetazolamide (for high altitude), allergy medicines or strong pain killers in text books but the problem remains of how to obtain these supplies, how to use them appropriately and your legal position.
 FFH training eliminates all these concerns.
 We’ll tell you what medical supplies to take and enable you to obtain them two years post-course through Nomad Travel.
 Our comprehensive manual serves as an essential field aide memoir.

 Note: some of the skills taught, and the use of prescription-only-medicines (POMs) are not appropriate for use in the UK or anywhere if professional medical support is readily available.
 Professional medical advice should always be sought before using prescription medications.
 WMT reserves the right to amend course content without notice in keeping with the latest best clinical practice.

 The course fee is fully inclusive of meals, camping and materials, course notes/manuals, all instruction and associated equipment.
 VAT is also included.
 Personal camping equipment (such as tents/sleeping bags) is not provided although we do have some hammocks and tarps) to lend.